honojs/website/docs/guides/best-practices.md

 export default app
 ```

-The above code would work fine, however doing this would lose the typesafe
+The above code would work fine.
+However, doing this would lose the type-safe.
-if you want to use `RPC` features a better solution would be chaining the methods as described below
+If you want to use `RPC` features, a better solution would be chaining the methods as described below.

 ```ts
 // authors.ts